Configure the Backend Input Forms¶

 'categories' => [ 'label' => 'Categories', 'config' => [ 'type' => 'inline', 'foreign_table' => 'tx_myext_domain_model_category', 'MM' => 'tx_myext_product_category_mm' ], ],

-This second option deserves some additional kudos because it does not need a TCA-configuration for the temporary table tx_myext_product_category_mm because you don’t need to show up or edit the whole table or parts of it in the Backend; the SQL definition is sufficiently.
+This second option deserves some additional kudos because it does not need a TCA-configuration for the temporary table tx_myext_product_category_mm.
+You don’t need to show up or edit the whole table or parts of it in the Backend - the SQL definition is sufficient.

 As already mentioned, the TCA is stored in a file with the database table name as filename suffixed with

 .php in the directory